 Picking colored strands of hay from under the table-cloth during Wigilia was another way girls predicted their marriage fortunes.
-Picking a green strand meant marriage before Mardi Gras.
+A green strand meant marriage before Mardi Gras.
 A yellow strand meant that the girl still had some waiting to do.
 Finally, a black strand meant eternal spinsterhood.

-The Common Bowl: I have heard from many Polish Americans that they vaguely remember this practice from their Polish grandmothers.
-It involved everyone eating each dish out of the same bowl on Christmas Eve and lasted into the twentieth century, representing solidarity and the whole family being in it together.
+I have heard from many Polish Americans that they vaguely remember this practice from their Polish grandmothers.
+It involved everyone eating each dish out of the same bowl on Christmas Eve and lasted into the twentieth century, representing solidarity and the whole family “being in it together.”

 Many of you wrote about your own experiences with Polish Christmas Eve superstitions in response to my first article.
 I’ve reprinted some of them here: